akhil27051999/AWS-3-Tier-Architecture/04-Retail-Store-App-Demo/04-Containerisation/Dockerfile-Explained.md

 COPY --chown=node:node --from=build /usr/src/app/node_modules ./node_modules
 COPY --chown=node:node --from=build /usr/src/app/dist ./dist
 ```
-  - Only production-ready files and modules are moved to the final image.

 - Defines the entry point of the application:
   - Starts the application from the built JS file.